FroggyVR1324/Frog-TWM/README.md

 ## License

-[Maybe add a license here, or state "Unlicensed" or similar.
-Consider the implications.]
+This project uses the MIT License

 ---

 ## Acknowledgements

 *   Inspired by `Slitzy's` [WormGPT](https://github.com/SlitzyCodesTooMuch/WormGPT).
-*   Powered by Ollama and the underlying AI model specified in the Modelfile.
+*   Powered by Ollama and Godmoded llama3-lexi-uncensored
 ---

 <div align="center">

-**Remember: Ribbit responsibly! 🐸**
+**Remember: Use this AI model RESPONSIBLY! 🐸**

 </div>